Sébastien Loeb Rally Evo

 Sébastien Loeb Rally Evo is a racing video game developed by Milestone, who had previously released the official WRC series from 2010 to 2013.
 It was released on January 29, 2016.

 Features

 The game features input from nine-time World Rally Champion Sébastien Loeb, who had also won the Pikes Peak International Hill Climb and competed in the 2013 European Rallycross Championship season.
 The game features around 300 km of tracks, with 8 different rallies, 5 rallycross tracks (including Lohéac, Circuit Trois-Rivières and Autódromo Rosendo Hernández) and the Pikes Peak track, as well as over 50 car models from 17 manufacturers.
 There is an in-game livery editor.

+Besides the main game, the Loeb Experience mode comes with documentary segments where Loeb is interviewed about his early life and eventual career in motorsport, interspersed with rare photos and footage from his childhood and beginnings as a gymnast and later as racer.